vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-model.md

 -   The ability to accept multiple changes in a single API call.
 -   The ability to include records of multiple record types across multiple zones.
 -   Input names are entered as fully-qualified domain names (or IP addresses for **PTR** records), so users don't have to think in record/zone context.
 -   All record validations are processed simultaneously.
-[Fatal errors](../api/batchchange-errors/#fatal-errors) for any change in the batch will result in a **400** response and none will be applied.
+[Hard errors](../api/batchchange-errors/#hard-errors) for any change in the batch will result in a **400** response and none will be applied.
--   Support for manual review where batches that contain only [permissible errors](../api/batchchange-errors/#permissible-errors) enter a pending review state.
+-   Support for manual review if configured on your VinylDNS instance where batches that contain only [soft errors](../api/batchchange-errors/#soft-errors) enter a manual review state.
 Batch change will remain in limbo until a system administrator (ie. support or super user) either rejects it resulting in an immediate failure or approves it resulting in revalidation and submission for processing.

 A batch change consists of multiple single changes which can be a combination of [SingleAddChanges](#singleaddchange-attributes) and [SingleDeleteChanges](#singledeletechange-attributes).